 Fruit picking isn’t for the faint-hearted (believe me, I tried it and didn’t last very long) but there are plenty of fruit picking and packing opportunities, particularly in Australia and New Zealand.
 You can find work through an agency that will contact you to tell you of the work they have available, through websites like Anywork Anywhere and Picking Jobs, or by looking locally in hostels and pubs in fruit picking areas.
 WWOOFING involves volunteering on organic farms in exchange for accommodation and food and you can search for opportunities on the WWOOF website.

-You can find crew jobs on boats, luxury yachts and cruise ships by looking at crew sites or paying a visit to the nearest harbour to ask about any jobs.
+You can find crew jobs on boats, luxury yachts, and cruise ships by looking at crew sites or paying a visit to the nearest harbor to ask about any jobs.
 You could be a deck hand, a steward or stewardess, an engineer, or a chef and you get to sail to some exotic destinations.

-With the internet there are lots of opportunities these days to create and sell products like Wordpress Themes, Apps and ebooks.
-Whilst you may have to put quite a bit of effort in to make it, once it’s done you get consistent passive income from it.
+With the internet there are lots of opportunities to create and sell products like Wordpress Themes, Apps and ebooks.
+While you may have to put in quite a bit of effort to make it, once it’s done you get consistent passive income from it.

 Of course, this is just the tip of the iceberg and there are plenty of job opportunities out there.
-You could get a diving instructor’s licence, work in a trade, temp in an office or become a tour guide for the summer.
+You could get a diving instructor’s licence, work in a trade, temp in an office, or become a tour guide for the summer.
 Think about the skills you possess and how you could use them.
-Some people fall into a job by accident because they were in the right place at the right time, whilst sometimes people land a job by enquiring in advance.
+Some people fall into a job by accident because they were in the right place at the right time, while others land a job by enquiring in advance.